zigster64/datastar.http.zig/README.md

 Its not "yet another frontend framework" - its a 10kb JS shim that allows you to write application code at the backend, and leverage modern browser standards to have a very fast, very light, reactive UI with none of the junk.
-There are no build steps, no npm deps - just declarative HTML.
+There are no build steps, no npm deps - just declarative HTML and reactive signals, driven from the backend.

 If you know, you know.